moccu/grunt-systemjs-pluginbuilder/README.md

 ### ```out```

-This defines the relative output path for builded _base_ and _plugin_ files.
+This defines the relative output path for built _base_ and _plugin_ files.
 The path is defined relative to each source file (defined by ```basePath``` and
 ```pluginPaths```).
 The default value is ```'../build/'```.